-Hungary’s 2012 Olympic champion Krisztian Pars, second in the 2013 Challenge, broke the meeting and the Puerto Rican all-comers records twice with second and fifth round efforts of 78.08m and 79.31m.
-He was followed by Slovakia’s 2013 World University Games champion Marcel Lomnicky with 77.48m.
+Hungary’s Olympic champion Krisztian Pars, second in the 2013 challenge, broke the meeting and the Puerto Rican all-comers' records twice with second and fifth-round efforts of 78.08m and 79.31m.
+He was followed by Slovakia’s World University Games champion Marcel Lomnicky with 77.48m.

-With the women’s hammer being contested for the first time in Ponce, USA’s 2013 World Championships finalist Amanda Bingson became the inaugural winner and meeting record holder with a 72.16m effort, ahead of her countrywoman Gwen Berry, who threw 71.46m.
+With the women’s hammer being contested for the first time in Ponce, USA’s world finalist Amanda Bingson became the inaugural winner and meeting record-holder with a 72.16m effort, ahead of her countrywoman Gwen Berry, who threw 71.46m.

-Back on the track, USA’s Gabe Grunewall became the inaugural winner of the 3000m in 8:53.38.
+Back on the track, USA’s Gabe Grunewald became the inaugural winner of the 3000m in 8:53.38.
 Beverly Ramos finished strong to break her own Puerto Rican record by two seconds with 8:57.68.

-Other winners were 2008 Olympic Games runner-up Richard Thompson, of Trinidad and Tobago, who took the 100m in 10.21, Barbados` Shane Brathwaite won the 110m hurdles in 13.37 and USA’s Jeff Henderson was the best in the long jump with 8.02m.
+Other winners were 2008 Olympic silver medallist Richard Thompson of Trinidad and Tobago, who took the 100m in 10.21, Barbados's Shane Brathwaite, who won the 110m hurdles in 13.37, and USA’s Jeff Henderson, who won the long jump with 8.02m.

-USA’s Mary Saxer won the women’s pole vault with 4.58m, ahead of Cuba’s 2014 World Indoor Championships gold medallist Yarisley Silva, whose poles were still in transit from Doha where she competed just over a week ago and so had to use borrowed equipment and was second with 4.48m.
+USA’s Mary Saxer won the women’s pole vault with 4.58m ahead of Cuba’s world indoor champion Yarisley Silva, whose poles were still in transit from Doha where she competed just over a week ago and so had to use borrowed equipment and was second with 4.48m.